BhupinderSingh86/Kanye-West-Quote-Generator/README.md

 # Kanye West Quote Generator

-This project was issed by [SOC](https://www.schoolofcode.co.uk/) to learn some basics of Vanilla JavaScript, CSS, HTML, fetch() & API's.
-Prior to this I had never worked with fetch() requests or knew what an API was or how to recieve data from an API ("Application Programming Interface").
+This project was issued by [SOC](https://www.schoolofcode.co.uk/) to learn some basics of Vanilla JavaScript, CSS, HTML, fetch() & API's.
+Prior to this I had never worked with fetch() requests, I never knew what an API is or how to receive data from an API ("Application Programming Interface").

 # Main Learning Points:
 -   Learning how to write an async function